 As the Shower Beer subreddit demonstrates, however, most people seem to do okay with glass bottles.
 And Ost says the screenprint on the Shower Beer bottle provides some grip.
 There’s also a new product, the Sip Caddy, designed specifically for holding your beer or any drink in the shower.
 (You can always use a beer koozie, too.)

 For some shower beer drinkers, six ounces might be perfect.
 The A.V.
 Club praised the Shower Beer’s smaller size because “for too long we’ve all struggled with finishing an entire 12 ounces of beer while we’re in the shower.”
 And really, the beer strength is a matter of individual taste.
 I’m inclined to agree with those in favor of a lighter, crisper beer if the point is to cool off on a summer day — darker beers are, after all, associated with drinking during colder weather — but to each his own.
-(Redditors post pictures of everything from Rolling Rock to high-gravity craft beers.)
+(Redditors post pictures of everything from cheap beer to high-gravity craft beers.)

 While the particulars of enjoying a shower beer may vary, there’s one part of the experience that’s universal: It only lasts for so long.
 Per one guide for shower-beer drinking, the blissful relaxation that follows lasts 30 minutes — 90 minutes at the absolute most.

 That’s in the science, too.
 Filingeri explains that alliesthesia is temporary, a phase that only lasts long enough to return the body to its ideal state.
 “Interestingly,” he writes, “when the body re-establishes its normal state (e.g., you cool down or you get out of the shower or Jacuzzi) the same cold stimulus (the beer) isn’t as pleasurable as it was before (although it is the same beer!).
 This is because the stimulus isn’t behaviorally advantageous anymore.”